INTO-CPS-Association/aurt/README.md

 ## Calibrate

 ```
-aurt calibrate --model robot_dynamics --data measured_data.csv --gravity 0 0 -9.81 --out-params calibrated_parameters.csv --out-calibrated-model rd_calibrated --plot
+aurt calibrate --model robot_dynamics --data measured_data.csv --gravity GX GY GZ --out-params calibrated_parameters.csv --out-calibrated-model rd_calibrated --plot
 ```

-Reads; 1) the model produced by the `compile-rd` command, 2) the measured data in `measured_data.csv`, and 3) the gravity components `GX GY GZ` and writes; 1) the values of the calibrated base parameters to `calibrated_parameters.csv` and 2) the calibrated robot dynamics model to `rd_calibrated`.
+Reads; 1) the model produced by the `compile-rd` command, 2) the measured data in `measured_data.csv`, and 3) the gravity components `GX GY GZ` (`0 0 -9.81` if the robot is "table mounted", i.e. having the axis of rotation for the first joint parallel to the direction of the gravitational acceleration) and writes; 1) the values of the calibrated base parameters to `calibrated_parameters.csv` and 2) the calibrated robot dynamics model to `rd_calibrated`.
 The gravity vector determines the orientation of the robot base for which the parameters will be calibrated.
 For showing the calibration plot, use the argument `--plot`.